vyos/vyos-documentation/docs/services.rst

 PPPoE server
 ------------

 VyOS utilizes `accel-ppp`_ to provide PPPoE server functionality.
 It can be used with local authentication or a connected RADIUS server.

-**Please be aware, due to an upstream bug, config changes/commits will restart the ppp daemon and will reset existing PPPoE connections from connected users, in order to become effective.**
+.. note:: Please be aware, due to an upstream bug, config changes/commits will restart the ppp daemon and will reset existing PPPoE connections from connected users, in order to become effective.**

 Configuration
 ^^^^^^^^^^^^^

 The example below uses ACN as access-concentrator name, assigns an address from the pool 10.1.1.100-111, terminates at the local endpoint 10.1.1.1 and serves requests only on eth1.

 .. code-block:: sh